mmansion/UT_FMX_213/PROJECTS.md

   * Image of the modeled object (Rendered view)
   * Optional - Photo of the printed object ( `This will not be possible for everyone` )

-**2. A link you your blog post for project 1, with the following:**
+**2. A link you your blog post for this project, with the following:**

   * The above-mentioned images
   * Brief paragraph describing